pylhc/pylhc.github.io/docs/procedures/general_checks.md

       </p></details>

 - [ ] <details class="nodeco"><summary>Mask the ATLAS BCM</summary>
-      <p> This status should be visible in the Multiturn application.
+      <p> This status should be visible in the Multiturn application (better check still).
+      The only way to change this setting is by contacting the ATLAS control room.
+      See with the EIC to get in touch.
       </p></details>

 - [ ] <details class="nodeco"><summary>Check the AC Dipole Keys Are In</summary>